by Andrea M. Darcy

 How does online relationship counselling work?

 Online therapy uses the same setup as any other video conferencing.
-You are in the privacy of your home, and you call the counsellor you are working with using Skype or Facetime (or another secure platform you’ve agreed on).
+You are in the privacy of your home, and you call the counsellor you are working with using online or Facetime (or another secure platform you’ve agreed on).
 All you need is a good internet connection, a working microphone and computer, and your chair.

 With online couples counselling, there will of course be two chairs.
 The idea is to actually call your counsellor together.

 Can you do online couples counselling if you and your partner are actually in different locations, or even countries?
 Yes.
-Skype, for example, can do ‘group’ video calls.
+Online counselling, for example, can do ‘group’ video calls.
 This can be useful if you are in a long-distance relationship, one of you are travelling, or you are in the midst of a separation but want to either have a constructive ending or see if you can salvage the relationship.

 But doing online relationship couples counselling with your partner and you together in the same room might be more effective – read on for why.

-Why couples counselling is a good fit for Skype
+Why couples counselling is a good fit

 Therapy is at heart a relationship.
 The trust that develops between you and your therapist has been found to directly affect the results you get from therapy.